-This command is used to setup enable password to enter different privileged levels and use the \mathbf{no} to return the password to the empty string.
+This command is used to setup enable password to enter different privileged levels and use the no to return the password to the empty string.

-'''

-enable password [level PRIVILEGE-LEVEL] [0 | 7 | 15] PASSWORD no enable password [level PRIVILEGE-LEVEL]
+enable password [level PRIVILEGE-LEVEL] [0| 7] PASSWORD no enable password [level PRIVILEGE-LEVEL]

-'''

 level PRIVILEGE-LEVEL (Optional) Specifies the privilege level for the user.
 The privilege level is between 1 and 15.
 If this argument is not specified in the command or the no form of the command, the privilege level defaults to 15 (traditional enable privileges).

-0 (Optional) Specifies the password in clear, plain text.
-The password length is between 1 and 32 characters and can contain embedded spaces.
-It is casesensitive.
-If the password syntax cannot be specified, the syntax remains plain text.
-7 (Optional) Specifies the encrypted password based on SHA-1.
-The password length is fixed at 35 bytes.
-It is case-sensitive.
-The password is encrypted.
-If the password syntax is not specified, the syntax is plain text.
-15 (Optional) Specifies the password in the encrypted form based on MD5.
-The password length is fixed at 31 bytes.
-It is case-sensitive.
-The password is encrypted.
-If the password syntax is not specified, the syntax is plain text.
-PASSWORD Specifies the password for the user.
+0 PASSWORD Specifies the password the user must enter to gain access to the Switch.
+The password can contain embedded spaces.
+The password is case-sensitive.
+This is the default option.
+The plain-text password maximum length is 32.
+(The range is 1-32) 7 PASSWORD Specifies the password in the encrypted form based on SHA-I. For the encrypted form password, the length is fixed to 35 bytes long.
+The password is casesensitive.
+The syntax is Encrypted Password.